ivo-/bund/README.md

   so that product developers can build custom tools for their apps.
 - Provide alternative UIs while reusing most of the business logic.

-But all of this comes with some trade offs.
+But all of this comes with some trade offs, that `bund` tires to address:

 - *No encapsulation*
 - *Learning curve*
 - *Flow complexity*
 - *A lot of boilerplate*

-And we believe that the primary reason for this the indirect state transitions trough actions.
+And we believe that the primary reason for this the indirect state transition approach trough actions.
 While useful in many ways, it lead to many problems related to a lot of boilerplate or complexity in following the data flow.
-In `bond` we believe that state transitions should be performed directly, but actions should be emitted for the cases where they can be beneficial.
-They should be cnosidered notifications, not triggers for an update.
+In `bund` we believe that state transitions should be performed directly, but actions should be emitted for the cases where they can be beneficial.
+They should be considered notifications, not triggers for an update.
+With this change the problems above are no longer relevant.

 ### Usage